zimmski/tavor/README.md

 Tavor combines both fuzzing and delta-debugging into one platform by allowing all implemented methods to operate on one internal model-based structure represented by a graph.
 This structure can be defined and generated programmatically or by using a format file.
 Out of the box Tavor comes with its own [format](#format) which covers all functionality of the Tavor framework itself.

-Tavor's fuzzing implementation is generically and not fixed to one technique nor format.
+Tavor's generic fuzzing implementation is not fixed to one technique nor format.
 Instead different fuzzing techniques and heuristics can be implemented and executed independently as [Tavor fuzzing strategies](fuzzing-strategy).
 The same principle is used for delta-debugging where so called [Tavor reduce strategies](#reduce-strategy) can be implemented and used.
 Both types of strategies operate on the same internal structure independent of the format.
+This structure is basically a graph of nodes which are called [tokens](#token) throughout the Tavor platform.

-Even tough Tavor provides loads of functionality out of the box a lot is still missing.
+Even tough Tavor provides loads of functionality out of the box, a lot is still missing.
 A list of missing but planed features can be found in the [missing features section](#missing-features).
 For feature request please have a look at the [feature request section](#feature-request).

 ### <a name="token"></a>What are tokens?

-TODO mention in "How does Tavor work and what does it provide?" tokens
+Tavor's tokens differ from *lexical analysis tokens* in that they represent not just a group of characters but different kind of data with additional properties and abilities.
+Tokens can be constant integers and strings of all kind but also dynamic data like integer ranges, sequences and character classes.
+Furthermore tokens can encapsulate other tokens to not only group them together but to create building blocks that can be reused to, for example, repeat a group of tokens.
+Tokens can have states, conditions and logic.
+They can create new tokens dynamically and can depend on other tokens to generate data.
+Tavor's tokens are basically the foundation of the whole platform and every algorithm for fuzzing, parsing and delta-debugging uses them.

-TODO write about tokens
+If you want to know more about Tavor's tokens you can read through [Tavor's format definition](#format) or you can read about them in depth in the [programming](#programmatically) and [extending](#extend) sections.

 ### Unrolling loops